In March 2017, Russ and I sold our modest home in Sturgeon Bay, Wisconsin, and walked away from the house and the USA with $135,000 in proceeds.

 We do love the property, though.

-The former café with its two separate restrooms (the men’s has a working urinal!) is now our gathering space, where we welcome friends and neighbors for food and drink.
+The former café with its two separate restrooms (the men’s has a working urinal!) has been our gathering space, where we welcome friends and neighbors for food and drink.
 Behind it is a small patio, off of which is our kitchen and family room combination, where we cook, eat, and relax with our critters and Netflix.
 Above the kitchen, in that separate wing, is a secluded guest suite with private bathroom.
 Also on this first floor (as numbered in Portugal and Spain), albeit in the main part of the house, are our offices and an expansive living room.
 Up 18 steps from the landing is our own bedroom suite featuring an adjoining breakfast room and sleeping areas for the dogs, the master bedroom, walk-in closet, and another full bath.
 There’s quite a large, covered terrace comprising space for doing laundry, grilling, eating, and socializing.
 Atop the building is an attic with concrete floor under a new, insulated roof providing plenty of storage space.

 All things considered – purchase price; major repairs to walls and floors; a new roof; upgrading the electricity throughout; new appliances: water heaters, four inverter aircon units, washer, dryer, three refrigerators, electric range and oven; and new cabinetry built to spec in the upper and lower kitchens – we spent about US $70,000 (slightly more than €50,000 at the current exchange rate).
 Furniture and furnishings (artwork!) were shipped over from the USA.